H-Lupercal/Dudleya_setchellii_genomes/full_pipeline_run/README.md

 # Second Full Pipeline Run Results

-This folder contains the second complete rerun of the Dudleya cpDNA/mtDNA organelle population-genomics pipeline.
+This is the main result folder for the cpDNA/mtDNA population analysis.
+It is a second full run of the pipeline, started after the initial result set was checked and the final sample count and ADMIXTURE edge case were resolved.

 Run facts: